-Key Name Default Value Required UID None Yes, if Authentication Type is set to IAM Credentials.
+Key Name Default Value Required UID None Yes, if Authentication Type is set to IAM Credentials, or if the Authentication Type is set to ADFS when connecting from a non- Windows machine.

-The access key provided by your AWS account.
-This setting is applicable only when Authentication Type is set to IAM Credentials (the AuthenticationType property is set to IAM Credentials).
+If Authentication Type is set to IAM Credentials (the AuthenticationType property is set to IAM Credentials), then set this property to the access key provided by your AWS account.